noesrafa/mobilefirst-vacations-website/README.md

-# Mobile-first City Website 🏙
+# Mobile-first Vacations Website 🌴
 ## [Watch it on behance](https://github.com/noesrafa/mobilefirst-city-website)
-###  Mobile-first City Website 🏙
+###  Mobile-first Vacations Website 🌴

-- City website to the most beautiful cities, using HTML, CSS & JAVASCRIPT.
+- Vacations activities website, using HTML, CSS & JAVASCRIPT.
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.